NeilSinclair/prompt_workshop/the_expert/the_expert2.md

 ### Task 1: Creating a "Battery-First" Marketing Strategy

 *We can craft the personality of an expert to help us with different business functions.
 Here, we've got a marketing strategy expert.
-Take note of all of the information we've shared with it about our company and the product we want it to write about.*
+Take note of all of the information we've shared with it about our company.
+We could also include more information the product we want it to write about.*

 **System message:** You are a strategic marketing expert.
 You deliver excellent marketing strategies for our company "STIHL", a world leader in chainsaws and handheld power equipment.